penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 > - Improved Perception of Transparency and Trust.
 > - Enhanced User Experience for Long or Complex Outputs.

-## Connect to a Logic Apps agent from the official Python SDK:
+## Connect to an Azure Logic Apps agent from the A2A Python SDK:

 In addition to communicating with the agent via the internal chat client, we can communicate with the Logic Apps conversational agents from external chat clients and SDKs.

-This section shows how to use the [Official Python SDK](https://github.com/a2aproject/a2a-python) to connect to a Logic Apps agent using an API key, fetch the agent card, send a message, and poll for task results.
+This section shows how to use the [A2A Python SDK](https://github.com/a2aproject/a2a-python) to connect to a Logic Apps agent using an API key, fetch the agent card, send a message, and poll for task results.

 <div style="max-height: 400px; overflow-y: auto; border: 1px solid #ccc; border-radius: 4px;">